hzhang01/udemy-asp.net-docker/README.md

 We also need to turn off CatalogContext tracking to increase speed of processing.
 Now can create 2 action methods for getting catalog types and brands.
 We should also set action type of `[HttpGet]` and route to `[Route("[action]")]`.
 The action is a replacement token, it will be replaced by the request method.

+## 3.18 CatalogController Part 2

+We want create a GetItemById method inside the CatalogController class.
+We also want to create a PaginatedItemViewModel class with page size, page index, count and data available for external get access.